 - 5 ounces of spring mix

-To buy the same items in the same quantities at Whole Foods, the cost would be $21.13.
-But bananas are the one organic produce item that costs less at Whole Foods — 69 cents per pound versus 25 cents per individual banana at Trader Joe’s.
+To buy the same items in the same quantities at Whole Foods, the cost would be at least $15.

 Organic Milk and Non-Dairy Milk